hocuscodus/qed-lang/_posts/2025-06-03-gist-of-qed.md

 Usually, these features are loosely coupled if not orthogonal.

-QED is arguably is the first language to operate *a next-level fusion* of these features, yielding tangible benefits for the developer:
+QED arguably is the first language to operate *a next-level fusion* of these features, yielding tangible benefits for the developer:

 - more flattened learning curve
 - noticeably smaller code